frioux/blog/content/pages/perl-2.md

        }
     }

-Ok, lets dissect that.
+OK, lets dissect that.
 The fR obviously matches fR.
 The parenthesis are special, and do a few things.
 The first thing they do is let us have alternatives, like above. | means or for a regular expression.
 You can remember that because often or === ||.
 Although the precedence varies I think.